This is part one of our series of flies for Iceland.

 It comes in many forms ranging from doubles or trebles to two-inch aluminum tubes.

-Fished square and fast or stripped back at pace it can provoke very aggressive reactions from otherwise uninterested fish.
+Fished square and fast or stripped back at the pace it can provoke very aggressive reactions from otherwise uninterested fish.

 In Iceland, it is most popular as a small tube stripped fast across the surface often resulting in aggressive takes.
 The smaller tubes are also perfect for hitching.

-One of Iceland’s best kept secret weapons in fly fishing is the “Friggi” fly.
+One of Iceland’s best-kept secret weapons in fly fishing is the “Friggi” fly.
 The fly which was created by

 Mr. Baldur Hermannsson is named after his late brother Mr. Friðrik “Friggi” Hermannsson but he had the nickname: “Friggi”.
 He was the first one to try the fly with almost instant success.

 The fly has so far mostly been used locally with excellent results.

 The fly is made in many color variants and many sizes, it is even made as a small micro cone.
 Mr. Baldur Hermannsson ties the flies himself ensuring top quality.

 Friggi is an excellent fly when casting for reluctant fish, just be careful using the larger Friggi flies as you can easily spook a pool in smaller rivers.